Inauguration of John F. Kennedy: Inauguration proceedings

 Before proceeding to the Capitol in company with outgoing president Dwight D. Eisenhower, Kennedy went to a morning Mass at Holy Trinity Catholic Church in Georgetown.
 Cardinal Richard Cushing gave the invocation at the inaugural which lasted for 12 minutes.
 Additional prayers were recited by Archbishop Iakovos of the Greek Orthodox Church and Reverend Dr. John Barclay of the Central Christian Church of Austin, Texas, and a blessing was offered by Rabbi Nelson Glueck.
 The invocation and prayers lasted a total of 28 minutes.
 Marian Anderson sang "The Star-Spangled Banner", and a composition by Leonard Bernstein titled "Fanfare for the Inauguration of John F. Kennedy" was played.

 The oath of office for vice president was administered by Speaker of the House of Representatives Sam Rayburn to Lyndon Johnson.
-This marked the first time a House speaker administered the oath, which had been given in previous inaugurations by either the president pro tempore of the Senate, the outgoing vice president, or a United States senator.
+This marked the first time a House speaker administered the oath, which had been given in previous inaugurations by either the president pro tempore of the United States Senate, the outgoing vice president, or a United States senator.